minprog/platforms/django/lectures/sql/index.md

 ## Shell

-Now, to begin working adding information to and manipulating this database, we can enter Django’s shell where we can run Python commands within our project.
+Now, to begin working adding information to and manipulating this database, we can enter Django's shell where we can run Python commands within our project.

     python manage.py shell
     Python 3.7.2 (default, Dec 29 2018, 00:00:04)